-Oxfam supports long-term development, advocacy and emergency programs and with local partners in 94 countries around the world.
+Oxfam supports long-term development, advocacy and emergency programs and with local partners in over 90 countries around the world.

 Oxfam Canada’s core programs are located in the Horn of Africa, South Asia, Southern Africa and in the Americas.
 We support long-term development, advocacy and emergency programs around the world.

 Oxfam works with partners in East Africa and the Horn to reduce poverty and champion equality.

 Oxfam is active in communities in Pakistan affected by natural disasters.
 Oxfam programs are strengthening health, education and essential services in the affected region, with special attention being paid to the inclusion of women and girls.